eXascaleInfolab/bench-vldb20/README.md

 - Datasets - different datasets and time series from different sources.
 - Testing Framework - a program to run automated suite of tests on the datasets with the algorithms mentioned above.
  --->
 ___

+## Algorithms, datatsets and scenarios

+- The list of implemented algorithms can be found here.
+- The list of datasets can be found here.
+- The list of recovery scenarios can be found here.
+___

 ## Prerequisites and dependencies